 b.
-Fire and evacuation drills in Group I-1, R-4 and SR facilities shall be conducted in accordance with Section 408.12.
+Group I-1 and R-4 occupancies shall be conducted in accordance with fire and evacuation drills in Section 408.12.

 c.
 Group B buildings having an occupant load of 500 or more persons or more than 100 persons above or below the lowest level of exit discharge.